DeDreana Freeman: Controversies

 On March 23, 2023, Freeman defended Councilwoman Holsey-Hyman as she faced allegations of extortion, and accused Durham Mayor Pro Tempore Mark-Anthony Middleton of bullying black women.
 After a council meeting regarding the allegations, Freeman and Middleton argued in a room outside the council chamber, where Freeman was heard yelling expletives at him.
 According to Indy Week, Freeman punched O'Neal and Councilman Leonardo Williams, who were restraining her, in an attempt to punch Middleton.

 In June 2023, Durham city attorney Kimberly Rehberg, at the requests of Freeman, Holsey-Hyman, and O'Neal, sent a certified letter to the Wikimedia Foundation requesting the identities of three Wikipedia editors who had worked on the politicians' articles to be revealed, along with individual changes requested to be made to the aforementioned articles.
 Freeman in particular contended the inclusion of information surrounding her public defense of Holsey-Hyman, stating it to be "unflattering", and that she felt "deep unease" that the same user who had created Holsey-Hyman's article had also created her own article.
 It was later confirmed by a Wikimedia Foundation spokeswoman that the letter was incorrectly addressed and never received.

+On August 5, 2025, Freeman repeatedly poked Durham County Commission chair Nida Allam in a recorded confrontation at a candidate forum hosted by People's Alliance PAC.
+Allam stated the jabs left bruising and fellow Durham City Councilmmeber Javiera Caballero, who is seen in the video attempting to defuse the situation, told The News & Observer that "What I observed was one-sided; it was not a discussion or an argument, [Allam] was completely caught off guard by Councilwoman Freeman.”